 The principal behind the Proceeds of Crime Act was to strip criminals of their ill-gotten gains, however, for most defendants, it is far more reaching and can feel like a further and more severe punishment.

 Challenging Crown's Case

 Here at Carter Moore we understand that it is necessary to challenge every aspect of the Crown’s case, particularly the benefit figure, which to most people will seem it has been plucked from fresh air -which it usually is.
 Because the burden of proof reverses to the defence, the Crown come up with any random figure, because they can, because you have to disprove it.

-Most lawyers take for granted the benefit figure but our Department Head, Helen Lynch, has been banging the drum for years as to the importance of the benefit figure – because the disparity (difference between the benefit and available) really is a debt for life!
-That should never be underestimated by any defendant and not treated glibly that only if you win the lottery or inherit vast sums of money is it an issue.
-This is nonsense, and this will be covered below.
+Most lawyers take for granted the benefit figure but our Department Head, John Hera, is fully aware of the importance of the benefit figure – because the disparity (difference between the benefit and available) really can be a debt for life.
+It should never be underestimated by defendant solicitors and not treated glibly.
+Many solicitors will advise you that only if you win the lottery or inherit vast sums of money is it an issue.
+This is simply not true, and is covered below.